gautemo/Gaute-Meek-Olsen/src/dev-blog/ci-cd-to-aws-with-github-actions.md

 Luckily the GitHub Actions run on machines with a lot of [software pre-installed](https://github.com/actions/virtual-environments/blob/master/images/linux/Ubuntu1804-README.md), which includes the AWS CLI and Gradle.

 Now head to "Actions" in the tab menu.
 Click "Set up this workflow" from any template.
-Add this yml code, that will set up Gradle, configure the AWS CLI, build the project, and update the function.
+Add this yml code, which will set up Gradle, configure the AWS CLI, build the project, and update the function.

 ```yaml
 name: CI/CD